Most 4x4s are big and heavy – both in terms of looks and running costs.

 Range Rover Evoque

-The Range Rover Evoque looks way too posh to be slumming it on a dirt track but, make no mistake, this is a car that's happy to get its tyres dirty.
+The Range Rover Evoque looks way too posh to be slumming it on a dirt track but, make no mistake, this is a car that's happy to get its tyres muddy.
 Even entry-level two-wheel-drive Evoques have the ground clearance to go further than most off-road, but add the company's legendary four-wheel-drive expertise to the mix and the car will handily outshine its direct rivals from Germany.
 All this ability doesn't come at the expense of the on-road experience either, with a well-judged suspension setup that feels perfectly at home on UK roads.

 View used Range Rover Evoque cars or read our Range Rover Evoque review